-These rates of pay also apply to employees who work in these streams on an on-hire basis.
+These pay rates also apply to employees who work in these streams on an on-hire basis.

-Rates of pay in the Equal Remuneration Calculator are adjusted twice a year:
+Pay rates in the Social and Community Services Award are adjusted twice a year:

 - 1 July – following the Fair Work Commission’s Annual Wage Review

 - 1 December – an increase that comes from the Equal Remuneration Order.

 There are also special pay rates for some social and community services and crisis assistance employees in Queensland.
 This is because of pay equity regulations made in March and December 2012.